luizbgomide/sovereign/rules.md

 | 14-17     | +1       |
 | 18        | +2       |

 In this text, when referring to an attribute's score, it will be spelled completely, like Strength.
-When referring to an attribute's modifier, it will be abbreviated to three letters: Str, Dex, Con, Int, Wis, or Cha.
+When referring to an attribute's modifier, it will be abbreviated to three letters: STR, DEX, CON, INT, WIS, or CHA.

 Some Feats and abilities may add bonuses or penalties to an attribute’s base modifier.
 Such bonuses or penalties cannot increase the modifier above +2 or below -2.
 If an injury or character advancements alters an attribute, immediately update the attribute’s modifier.